yaviddang20/EScAIP/README.md

 # EScAIP: Efficiently Scaled Attention Interatomic Potential

-This repository contains the official implementation of the Efficiently Scaled Attention Interatomic Potential.
+This repository contains the official implementation of the [Efficiently Scaled Attention Interatomic Potential (NeurIPS 2024)](https://openreview.net/forum?id=Y4mBaZu4vy).

-Warning: the model is in the transition to the "hydra" configuration of the FairChem and still under active development.
+Current notes: the model is being transitioned to the "hydra" configuration (from FairChem) and so is still under active development.
+All pre-trained models and checkpoints from the paper will be made public soon once this is done.

 ## Install